 If you sustained a lower back injury after a car accident, read on for information on treatment and some tips for your car accident injury claim.
-The Bishop Law Firm represents personal injury clients in North Carolina and we do not get paid unless we win.
+The Bishop Law Firm represents car accident injury clients in North Carolina and we do not get paid unless we win.
 Call us today or start your free case review now!

 Car accidents can range from a mere bump to a devastating encounter.
 Some types of car accidents ( car vs. 18-wheeler , car vs. pedestrian and car vs. motorcyclist) often result in catastrophic injuries to the victim.